 \section{ACH almost Hermitian structures}

-In this section, we first describe our basic definitions regarding ACH metrics, and we present the concept of ACH almost Hermitian structures.
-Then, the Fredholm theorem for geometric differential operators is given, which is a modification of the one (more or less) considered by Roth \cite{Roth-99-Thesis} and Biquard \cite{Biquard-00}.
-Lee \cite{Lee-06} gives another useful reference on this matter, in the AH setting, which is also referred to to discuss the details here.
+In this section, we first describe our basic definitions regarding ACH metrics, and then we define ACH almost Hermitian structures.
+They are followed by the Fredholm theorem for geometric differential operators, which is a modification of the one considered by Roth \cite{Roth-99-Thesis} and Biquard \cite{Biquard-00}.
+Lee \cite{Lee-06} gives another useful reference on this matter in the AH setting, which is also referred to to discuss the details here.
 Finally, we compute the indicial roots of the operator $P_S$.
 This is a requisite to applying the Fredholm theorem in the next section.